Make Japanese Friends Online and Go Beyond Language Exchange

 Wherever you are and whatever medium you use, your goal is to get your foot in the door and find (or be found by) like-minded people.

-Learn how to approach and converse with new people
+5. Learn how to approach and converse with new people.

-Whether you’re exchanging or immersing, making friends involves approaching new people.
+Making friends online or in person involves approaching new people.
 Simply saying “hello” is bland and easy to ignore, and introductory conversations quickly become boring and mechanical when they’re repeated too often.

 Almost 130 million people live in Japan, so there’s bound to be someone out there who you’ll click with.

-It might be a bit awkward to intentionally look for friends at first because our social lives tend to be automated by school, work and social circles: Most of us probably haven’t actually had to put ourselves out there and really search for friends in a long time.
+It might be a bit awkward to intentionally look for friends at first, and you might not have had to put yourself out there in a long time.

 Download: This blog post is available as a convenient and portable PDF that you can take anywhere.
 Click here to get a copy.
 (Download)